-Third, you must use your knowledge to actually solve that problem.
+Third, you must use your knowledge to solve that problem.

 Learning can come from anywhere.

-Either you read this summary or watch a video on Youtube or take counseling from a Guru.
+Either read this summary, watch a video on Youtube, or take counseling from a Guru.

-Unless you realize that you need to change things around to enhance your potential, you won't be able to give your best.
+Unless you realize that you need to change things around to enhance your potential, you won’t give your best.